 Use an automated electronic vibrator monitoring system on all mainline paving.
 (This system is not required on shoulders, if a separate paver is used strictly for shoulders.)
 Use a system capable of displaying the operating frequency of each individual internal vibrator.
-Equip the monitoring device with a readout display near the operator's controls visible to the paver operator and the inspector.
+Equip the monitoring device with a readout display near the operator's controls visible to the paver operator and the Inspector.
 Operate the monitoring device continuously while paving, and display all vibrator frequencies with manual or automatic sequencing among all individual vibrators.
-Equip the monitoring system to record, at a minimum, the clock time, station location, paver track speed and operating frequency of individual vibrators.
-Make recordings after each 25 feet of paving or after each 5 minutes of time.
-Provide an electronic record of the data to the Engineer daily for the first 3 days of paving and weekly thereafter.
-The Engineer may determine if a more frequent submission is necessary, particularly if equipment malfunctions occur.